tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure with a version they do not support.

 length
 : The length, in bytes, of the next field.
+This field is redundant, as only one ECHConfigContents can currently be present in an ECHConfig, but is provided for future-proofing.

 contents
 : An opaque byte string whose contents depend on the version.
 For this